-12.1 Responsibilities
+13.1 Responsibilities

-All members of the School Community are expected to comply with this policy and therefore to treat others with dignity at all times.
+All members of the School Community are expected to comply with this policy and therefore to always treat others with dignity.

 The class teacher ensures that all pupils are treated fairly, equally and with respect.
 We do not discriminate against any child.